Weʼre raising £3,800 to provide physiotherapy to refugees in Greece and teach rehabilitation in Africa.

 The page owner is responsible for the distribution of funds raised.

 In September 2018 I left my job with Leeds Teaching Hospitals and will spend 8 months volunteering as a physiotherapist overseas.
 I will spend this time working completely voluntarily for three causes I believe in.
 I hope that you will be able to see how amazing they are by reading my story and how far your money could go in making a difference.

 In 2015, at the peak of the crisis, Europe saw the largest influx of migrants and refugees since the Second World War.

 Uganda has an estimated 256 physiotherapists compared to 54 000 in the UK.

 In the New Year I made my way to Africa to begin work in Uganda.
 In 2011 the country had 1 doctor and 13 nurses for every 10 000 people and only 86 paediatricians to serve 15 million children (1.4 million born every year).
 There is widespread urban imbalance with the capital housing 30% of the population playing host to 70% of the doctors.
 Poverty is still a huge barrier to healthcare with many seeking help from traditional healers and communicable diseases are still the leading cause of death in Uganda; the average life expectancy of just 60 in 2018 (WHO).
-Whilst in Uganda I will predominantly work in a government hospital to provide and teach basic physiotherapy skills in order for them to continue the work after I leave.
-I will be based by a school so will also be able to work closely with a them to promote health education and offer outreach physiotherapy services to any of the parents and children in need.
+Whilst in Uganda I was based at a school and worked in a small, district, government run hospital to provide physiotherapy as they did not have any.
+I also worked at a local health clinic and during the days ventured up into the hills providing outreach to patients in the community.
+Some of these conditions included cerebral palsy and spastic paresis.
+As I was based at the school when the new year began I also helped the nurse begin the process of screening over 480 school children for general development and signs of illness or malnutrition.
+When I left we had already managed to screen over 200 of them.

 Madagascar is one of the poorest countries in the world and poor sanitation and infrastructure is the likely cause of the recent plague outbreak in 2017 killing 202 people.